Zen-ctrl/Rutgers_Cyber_Range/README.md

 ## Step-3: Download and Compile CVE-2022-0847-DirtyPipe-Exploits Scanner:
-⦁	After successfully install git, gcc now clone the exploits scanner from GitHub: git clone https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits.git ⦁	Check is it download or not:
+⦁	After successfully install git, gcc now clone the exploits scanner from GitHub: git clone https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits.git

+ Use this command if you don't want to use git: wget https://github.com/AlexisAhmed/CVE-2022-0847-DirtyPipe-Exploits/archive/refs/heads/main.zip

+⦁	Check is it download or not:
 ```
 ls -la